grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

 | `"sp`   | paste contents of buffer `"s` after cursor                 |
 | `"aP`   | paste contents of buffer `"a` before cursor                |

-One use case for named buffers is copying multiple items from multiple files and pasting them into other files.
+One use case for named registers is copying multiple items from multiple files and pasting them into other files.

 ### Commands to insert or manipulate text: